anurag6240/anurag-portfolio/README.md

 # Anurag Kumar — Portfolio

 A personal portfolio website built with Next.js, Tailwind CSS and Framer Motion.
 Shows projects, tools & technologies, animated background and a custom cursor.
-Includes project cards with GitHub / Live links, and an animated background with a runtime quality toggle.
+Includes project cards with GitHub / Live links, and an animated background.

 ## Features
 - Projects section with GitHub / Live Preview actions